heamanthsop/parlant/README.md

 - Hope the LLM follows them
 - Debug unpredictable behaviors
 - Scale by more prompt engineering
-- Cross fingers for production reliability
+- Cross fingers for reliability

 </td>
 <td width="50%">